-The College offers a schedule of both credit and noncredit courses at night and during the weekends.
+The College offers a schedule of both credit and noncredit courses during the evening and on the weekend.
 In general, the courses are offered at the main campus in Kinston, Greene County Center in Snow Hill, and the Jones County Center in Trenton.
 Evening and weekend courses give students the flexibility to take curriculum and continuing education courses during non-traditional hours in a comfortable classroom setting.
-The availability of evening and weekend courses provide students the opportunity to coordinate employment with college studies.
+The availability of evening and weekend courses provides students the opportunity to coordinate employment with college studies.

-Some degree, diploma, and certificate programs may be completed by taking only evening and weekend courses; however, a student may take longer to complete the academic program requirements.
 Students can increase the rate of academic progress by enrolling in day, online, hybrid, and/or evening/weekend courses.

-Students enrolled in evening courses enjoy some of the same services as day students including Admissions and the Learning Resources Center, the Student Center, and the Tutorial Lab.
+Students enrolled in evening courses are provided the same services as day students including Admissions and the Learning Resources Center, the Student Center, and the Tutorial Lab.
 Trained security officers provide assistance 24 hours a day.
 Information about admission, registration, counseling, advising, financial aid, cashier services, and administration services are coordinated by the Director of Evening/Weekend Programs Office.